JulianR0/monstermod-redo/README.md

 - Rarely, Stukabats will become unable to fly towards their target, standing in air doing seemingly nothing.

-- Monsters are very prone to gibbing when hurt during death animations.
+- Monsters are very prone to gibbing.

+- Houndeyes and Hornets (Alien Grunts) do not get along.
+The server will crash if a houndeye damages a hornet.

 There are probably more issues that aren't listed here, I'll attempt to fix them as I find them.
 Of course, any bug report is welcome.
 If reporting a bug, try to explain step by step how the bug ocurred.
 The easier it is to replicate a bug, the easier it is to locate it and fix it.